joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 ```

 This build in-itself did not do much for us, we'll need to add a useful taraget for our builds.
-To add a new target for Rust, you can run the following command:
+To add a new target for Rust, we can run the following command:

 ```bash
 $ rustup target add wasm32-unknown-unknown
 ```

-This will give us the appropriat target for our compiled Rust code, allowing us to add it to our React application.
+This will give us the appropriate target for our compiled Rust code, allowing us to add it to our React application.
 Let's update our `src/lib.rs` file to be more helpful as well.
 Update the existing code to the following:

 ```rust
 use wasm_bindgen::prelude::*;